danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 ## TODO
 * WIP integrate notes from `~/Documents/tech/blog-research/blog-ideas.md`
-* WIP Digging into code re: browser gem during time of MS Edge transition from non-Chromium to Chromium-based
 * Explain what browsernizer and browser gems do
-* Dig into code differences on browser 2.2.0 v 2.7.1 wrt Microsoft Edge
 * Better sub-section heading for "Investigating the Cause"
 * Annotate `chrome-devtools-custom-user-agent-string.png` with arrow pointing to what to uncheck and where to custom fill in
 * Aside: Datadog/APM terminology - link to a good learning resource for those unfamiliar